feinheit/feincms-in-a-box/docs/prerequisites.rst

 Prerequisites
 =============

-The cookiecutter-box project template has a few prerequisites.
+The feincms-in-a-box project template has a few prerequisites.
 This page explains how to prepare your system for the initial setup and continued development.